 |Add/delete payment methods and see transaction history||Add/delete payment methods and see transaction history|

-4. Build the marketplace MVP
+4. Build a rental marketplace MVP

 - Sign up/Sign in.
 It allows users (both guests and hosts) to create an account where they can manage personal data.